 How It Works With Solar PV and Battery Storage

-With solar panels, you can set the charger to respond to available generation using smart energy management.
+With solar panels, the CT clamp lets the charger respond to available generation using smart energy management.
 That helps you use more of your own power during the day.

 Who Benefits Most From Smart Energy Matching

 You’ll get the most out of this if you already have solar panels, are planning battery storage, or want to cut grid use during expensive periods.
-Domestic users especially benefit from the Zura’s integration with home renewables and smart energy matching, making it ideal for efficient, eco-friendly charging at home.
 It’s also a good match if you care about using renewables efficiently.

 If you mostly charge overnight from the grid, you’ll still like the smart features, but you might not use the renewable functions much.